icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 See also:

 * [cl-all](https://github.com/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
 This allows you to quickly compare implementation behaviour and differences. [zlib][33].

-JSON
-====

-* 👍 [jzon](https://github.com/Zulu-Inuoe/jzon/) - a correct, safe and fast JSON parser.
-[MIT][200].
-  * jzon is the only CL JSON library which correctly declines all invalid inputs per the official JSON test suite and accepts all valid inputs per that suite.
-  * it doesn't crash on invalid input (jsown), doesn't choke on large datasets (Jonathan), and more.
-  * v1.0 released in the Quicklisp dist of February, 2023.
-  * "I believe jzon to be the superior choice and hope for it to become the new, true de-facto library in the world of JSON-in-CL once and for all."
-* [shasht](https://github.com/yitzchak/shasht) -  Common Lisp JSON reading and writing for the Kzinti.
-[MIT][14].
-  - " Shasht is one of the two new libraries that I particularly like and is already in quicklisp.
-It is fast, it handles null correctly, it encodes CLOS objects, structures and hash-tables.
-It can also do incremental encoding."
-Sabra Crolleton.
-* [cl-json](https://github.com/sharplispers/cl-json) - A highly customizable JSON encoder and decoder.
-[MIT][14].
-  * "cl-json and yason are still the work horses if you need fine control, but speed is not their forte." @sabracrolleton

-See this [extensive comparison](https://sabracrolleton.github.io/json-review) of many more JSON libraries.

-JSON tools:

-* [NJSON](https://github.com/atlas-engineer/njson) - Parser-agnostic JSON indexing (with JSON Pointer support), destructuring, and validation framework.
-[BSD][15].
-* [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects.
-[MIT][200].
-  * depends on YASON
-  * for JSON libraries that don't do it natively (jzon, shasht and cl-json are able to *encode* CLOS objects to JSON out of the box, and cl-json has the ability to *decode* JSON objects into a "fluid-class" CLOS object.)
-* [cl-json-pointer](https://github.com/y2q-actionman/cl-json-pointer) - A JSON Pointer implementation.
-[MIT][200].
-* [cl-jwk](https://github.com/dnaeon/cl-jwk) -  Common Lisp system for decoding public JSON Web Keys (JWK).
-BSD License.
-* [JOSE](https://github.com/fukamachi/jose) - A JSON Object Signing and Encryption (JOSE) implementation for Common Lisp.
-BSD_2Clause.

-and search for JSON RPC below.

-YAML
-====

-* 👍 [cl-yaml](https://github.com/eudoxia0/cl-yaml.git) - a YAML parser and emitter built on top of libyaml.
-[MIT][200].
-  * an active fork: [cl-RemiYaml](https://nanako.mooo.com/fossil/cl-remiyaml/index) with a few fixes.
-Not a drop-in replacement.
-* [nyaml](https://github.com/jasom/nyaml) - A lisp native YAML parser.
-MIT.
-* [cl-yacclyaml](https://github.com/mabragor/cl-yaclyaml) - a pure lisp YAML processor (loader, but not yet dumper).
-[GPL3][2].

 Language extensions
 ===================